 Izhak Shafran

-Izhak Shafran is a researcher working on deep learning for speech and language processing.
+Izhak Shafran is a researcher working on deep learning for large language modeling, focused on novel models architectures.

 Before joining Google, he was a faculty member at the Oregon Health & Science University (OHSU) and the Johns Hopkins University (JHU).